 Hong Kong to Macau

 A new bridge & tunnel link to connect the two SARs & Zhuhai by road was recently completed, and finally opened in late 2018.
-Initial reports from travellers are that from most starting points in central HK it’s still faster to take the ferry, but that the bridge should be faster overall if they can improve the road access and streamline the checkpoint procedures.
+For most points in central HK it’s actually still faster to take the ferry; see here for a detailed guide on using the bridge.

 Hong Kong and Macau are both also connected to the Mainland by ferry.
 There are multiple routes, using various mainland ports including Shekou (Shenzhen), Panyu Lianhuashan (Guangzhou, though a long way from the centre) and Zhuhai.
 The ferry terminals at HK and Macau airports allow you to bypass SAR immigration and directly go to/from Mainland China via HKIA or Macau Airport.
 Again, some of these ferries can be booked online with Direct Ferries (HK ferries here, Macau ferries here)